 A method of decorating terra cotta clay tiles by flood-filling liquid glaze into areas delineated by colored wax or grease lines.

 Using this technique, a heavy-line-drawing of ceramic-stained wax or grease, is screen-printed (or hand-applied using a slip-trailing bottle).
 Brightly colored glazes (which are water suspensions) are flood-filled (using the same type of slip-trailing bottle) into areas between the lines.
-The glaze runs up to the lines and stops (due to the natural repulsion between the water and oil), then dries quickly (due to the porosity of the tile).
+The glaze is pooled up to the lines and stops (due to the natural repulsion between the water and oil), then dries quickly (due to the porosity of the tile).
 Firing the tiles burns away the carrier in the typically black lines, fusing them to the surface.

 The history of this technique is Spanish and the Spanish language web has the best coverage on how to do it (being very open with details and touble-shooting of the process).
 Googling terms like "técnica cuerda seca" will find coverage, then use the translation facilities of your browser.